in-hub/incore-docs/InCore.Mqtt/MqttSubscription.rst

 Error
 +++++

-This enumeration describes all errors which can occur in MqttSubscription objects.
+This enumeration describes all errors which can occur in MqttAbstractSubscription objects.
 The most recently occurred error is stored in the :ref:`error <property_MqttSubscription_error>` property.

 .. index::
    single: MqttSubscription.NoError